lspcheng/GUAva/README.md

 * Fix any of the following:
     - missing filler words should be added (_um_, _uh_, _like_)
     - numerals should be written in number words (e.g., _a hundred_ or _one hundred_ for "100")
-    - acronyms or abbreviations should be all caps without periods (e.g., _LA_ not "l.a.", "la", or "L.A.")
+    - acronyms or abbreviations should be all caps without periods (e.g., _LA_ not "l.a.", "la", or "L.A.", _US_ not "u.s.")
     - colloquial pronunciations should be as pronounced (e.g., _'cause_, _'til_, _wanna_, _dunno_, _y'know_)
     - mispronounced words should have a following asterisk (e.g., _dad*_ pronounced like "daah", _place*_ pronounced like "splace")
     - hyphenated words should have NO hyphens (e.g., _twenty nine_ not "twenty-nine", _self conscious_ not "self-conscious", _cooccur_ not "co-occur")